asdcid/Comparison-of-neighbour-joining-software/README.md

 > NOTE: There are only 95,286 sequences in LSU NR99 dataset in the 128,000 subset.

 ### 2.2 Get distance matrix
+Since there are some spaces in the header of SILVA dataset, change the space with '_\'

 `/home/raymond/work/decenttree_benchmark/2_getDistance_matrix_decenttree.sh`